Nicaragua Travel Tips

 Typical Costs in Nicaragua

 - Food: By eating from street stalls, it’s possible to eat for less than $2 USD per meal.
-The food from the vendors is quite cheap.
-Most sit down restaurant are between between $3 USD and $5 USD per dish.
+Most sit down, Nicaraguan restaurant are between between $3 USD and $5 USD per dish.
 You’ll get the staple dish: gallo pinto (rice and beans), a meat (usually chicken), and plantains.
 For western food such as burgers, salads, or pizza, prices are usually around $7-10 per dish.
 One of the best local dishes in the country is Vigoron (yuca, pork rinds, and cabbage).
 It’s delicious.

 - Transportation: Staying within the city, buses are efficient and extremely inexpensive at just $.20 USD – but beware, they are fiercely crowded and pickpocketing is rife.
-Taxis usually cost around $1-1.25 USD per person for a short trip.
+Taxis usually cost around $1-2 USD per person for a short trip.
 Intercity bus ride costs vary depending if you get the expreso (no stops) or ordinario (constant stops to pick up people).
 Generally, bus rides never cost more than $3 dollars between destinations, with expreso buses about 30% more expensive than ordinario buses.

 - Activities: Generally, activities are quite cheap in Nicaragua.
-Most day trips and activities cost between $10-30.
+Most day trips and activities (hiking, surfing, volcano boarding) cost between $10-30.
 Museums are a $1-2.

 Money Saving Tips for Nicaragua

 - Refill your water – Most hostels and hotels will refill your water bottle for .20 cents.
 Save money and the environment and avoid buying too my plastic bottles.

 - Haggle - Don’t be embarrassed to haggle when buying things in the markets.